wKovacs64/hibp/API.md

 Passwords repository, the API will respond with an HTTP 200 and include the suffix of every hash beginning with the specified prefix, followed by a count of how many times it appears in the data set.
-This function parses the response and returns a more structured JSON format meant to be consumed with map and filter operators.
+This function parses the response and returns a more structured format.

 **Kind**: global method of [<code>pwnedPasswordRange</code>](#module_pwnedPasswordRange)
-**Returns**: <code>Promise</code> - a Promise which resolves to a JSON list of objects each containing the `suffix` that when matched with the prefix composes the complete hash, and a `count` of how many times it appears in the breached password data set, or rejects with an Error
+**Returns**: <code>Promise</code> - a Promise which resolves to an array of objects each containing the `suffix` that when matched with the prefix composes the complete hash, and a `count` of how many times it appears in the breached password data set, or rejects with an Error